Prerakshah98/AI-Notes-Translation-Microservice/README.md

 This project is a scalable, containerized Django-based backend microservice.
 It allows users to create text-based notes, asynchronously translate them into other languages using a background AI model, and retrieve analytics.
 The entire application is containerized with Docker for easy and reliable local deployment.

-This project was built as a backend SDE-2 assignment.

 ---